Franc1sFrank/p8105_hw1_zf2211/github_document.md

     ## [1] NA

 We can calculate numeric and logical vectors' means because the logical vector "FALSE" and "TRUE" was transformed into numeric 0 and 1.
-Since character and factor cannot be transformed, their means could not be calculated.
+Since character and factor variables could not be transformed, their means could not be calculated.

 ``` r
 as.numeric(df$vec_logical)
 ```

-    ##  [1] 0 0 0 1 1 0 0 1 0 1
+    ##  [1] 0 0 1 0 1 1 1 1 0 1

 ``` r
 as.numeric(df$vec_character)